microsoft/vscode-docs/docs/getstarted/settings.md

   //  - watch: Only create compile and watch tasks.
   "typescript.tsc.autoDetect": "on",

-  // Specifies the folder path containing the tsserver and lib*.d.ts files to use.
+  // Specifies the folder path to the tsserver and lib*.d.ts files under a TypeScript install to use for IntelliSense, for example: `./node_modules/typescript/lib`.
+  // - When specified as a user setting, the TypeScript version from `typescript.tsdk` automatically replaces the built-in TypeScript version.
+  // - When specified as a workspace setting, `typescript.tsdk` allows you to switch to use that workspace version of TypeScript for IntelliSense with the `TypeScript: Select TypeScript version` command.
   "typescript.tsdk": null,

   // Enables logging of the TS server to a file.
 This log can be used to diagnose TS Server issues.
 The log may contain file paths, source code, and other potentially sensitive information from your project.
   "typescript.tsserver.log": "off",

-  // Additional paths to discover Typescript Language Service plugins.
+  // Additional paths to discover TypeScript Language Service plugins.
 Requires using TypeScript 2.3.0 or newer in the workspace.
   "typescript.tsserver.pluginPaths": [],

   // Enables tracing of messages sent to the TS server.
 This trace can be used to diagnose TS Server issues.
 The trace may contain file paths, source code, and other potentially sensitive information from your project.
   "typescript.tsserver.trace": "off",

+  // Enable/disable spawning a separate TypeScript server that can more quickly respond to syntax related operations, such as calculating folding or computing document symbols.
+Requires using TypeScript 3.4.0 or newer in the workspace.
+  "typescript.tsserver.useSeparateSyntaxServer": true,

   // Enable/disable automatic updating of import paths when you rename or move a file in VS Code.
 Requires using TypeScript 2.9 or newer in the workspace.
   //  - prompt: Prompt on each rename.